m-n/repl-utilities/README.md

     *BRING-HOOKS*:      List of functions to be funcalled after a package is loaded with BRING.
     SHADOWED-IMPORT:    Import each symbol into PACKAGE, unless a symbol of the same name is present.

+To view full docstrings and argument lists type:
+    (repl-utilities:readme repl-utilities)
+in your the repl.

 Examples of \*dev-hooks\*
 =======================